GabrielSBJesus/90DaysOfDevOps/2024/day02/solution.md

+# Listing commands

-- ls -l--> list the files and directories in long list format with extra information
+- ls ---> list the files and directories in long list format with extra information

 - ls -a --- list all including hidden files and directory